 Using this new source of capital, Mr. Confer formed Keymarket Communications and, in the 1980’s rapidly repeated a series of dramatic turnaround successes.
 Stations in Jackson, Mississippi, Baton Rouge, Louisianan, and Columbia, South Carolina, were followed by WNNK in Harrisburg, St. Louis, Detroit and Los Angeles.
 During this era, Mr. Confer created the “Froggy” brand for his country music stations.

 In the late 1990’s Keymarket Communications sold its 35 major market radio stations for $133 million and, through a merger with Sinclair Broadcasting, became the 10th largest radio broadcaster in the U.S.

-Since 1969, Mr. Confer has owned an interest and operated over 200 station licenses and is still active in 70 properties including Altoona, Johnstown, State College, Meadville, Franklin and Pittsburgh, Pennsylvania, as well as, Bowling Green, Kentucky, and Jackson Tennessee.
+Since 1969, Mr. Confer has owned an interest and operated over 200 station licenses and is still active in 70 properties.
 Mr. Confer was inducted into the Pennsylvania Broadcasters Hall of Fame in 2003.
 He was also inducted in the Country Music Hall of Fame.